 This course will provide hands-on knowledge of basic electrical concepts, including DC voltage, current, power, contractors, contacts, resistance, capacitance, inductance, and motors.
 Ohms law, series and parallel circuits, and other fundamental electrical topics will be explained and practiced.
 This knowledge will be used to introduce common electrical devices.
 Employees will also practice how to use and apply instrumentation such as multi-meters for various electrical measurements.

 The Manufacturing Institute is an outreach training program of Ferris State University, the College of Engineering Technology, and Corporate and Professional Development.

-The Institute provides efficient access to College resources in order to build a stronger and more talented workforce.
-The Manufacturing Institute includes courses that target today's industry needs.
-Courses are developed to integrate learning and practice to effectively build knowledge and skills for manufacturing professionals at any level.
+The Institute provides efficient access to college resources to build a stronger and more talented workforce and includes courses that target today's industry needs.
+Developed to integrate learning and practice, the courses effectively build knowledge and skills for manufacturing professionals at any level.

 The Objectives of the Manufacturing Institute

 - To upgrade skills and knowledge important to manufacturing

 - To educate new workers on essential processes and skills